xzhoulab/SRTsim/docs/pages/02_Reference_Based_Example.md

 ```R
 library('SRTsim')
 ```
-Once you have installed the package, we can perform reference-based simulation with the example data.
+Once you have loaded the package, we can perform reference-based simulation with the example data.

 #### Explore example SRT data
 ```R